Stay safe on the road when Daylight Savings Time ends

 Your commute home from work was sunny all summer, but when Daylight Saving Time ends Nov.
 1, we lose a critical hour of daylight and you’ll be driving in darker conditions.

-As we turn back the clocks, here are five tips to help you stay safe on the road after dark.
+As we turn back the clocks, here are five tips for nighttime driving safety.

 Tune up your ride.